act-rules/act-rules.github.io/_rules/css-orientation-lock-media-queries-b33eff.md

 The rule applies to any `element` that is [visible](#visible) and has a CSS `transform` property with a [rotate](https://drafts.csswg.org/css-transforms/#funcdef-transform-rotate) transform-function, set from a CSS media query with an [orientation](https://drafts.csswg.org/mediaqueries-3/#orientation) media feature (`landscape` or `portrait`).

-## Expectation
+## Expectation 1

-Each target element does not restrict its view and operation to a single display orientation, unless a specific display orientation is [essential](https://www.w3.org/TR/WCAG21/#dfn-essential).
+Each target element is not restricted to a single display orientation using CSS rotate transform-function, whose value is a multiple of 90 degrees but not a multiple of 180 degrees.

-**Note:** Examples where a particular display orientation may be [essential](https://www.w3.org/TR/WCAG21/#dfn-essential) are a bank check, a piano application, slides for a projector or television, or virtual reality content where binary display orientation is not applicable.

 ## Assumptions